pharmpy/pharmpy/docs/simeval.rst

 Sampled Individual OFVs
 ~~~~~~~~~~~~~~~~~~~~~~~

-The `sampled_iofv` table contains the estimated individual OFV of the evaluated individual OFVs for each sampled dataset.
+The ``sampled_iofv`` table contains the evaluated individual OFVs for each sampled dataset.

 .. jupyter-execute::
     :hide-code: